North Tyrone (UK Parliament constituency)

 North Tyrone was a UK parliamentary constituency in Ireland.
-It returned one Member of Parliament (MP) to the British House of Commons 1885–1918.
+It returned one Member of Parliament (MP) to the British House of Commons from 1885 to 1918.

 Prior to the 1885 United Kingdom general election the area was part of the Tyrone constituency.
 From the dissolution of Parliament in 1918 North Tyrone became part of the new North-West Tyrone constituency.

 Notably, from 1895 until its abolition in 1918 the seat elected four Liberal MPs in succession by narrow margins; they were the only Liberals elected anywhere in Ireland during this time period, and remain the last MPs from a mainland party other than the Conservatives and their allies to represent a seat in the UK Parliament on the island of Ireland.

 Boundaries

 This constituency comprised the northern part of County Tyrone, consisting of the baronies of Strabane Lower and West Omagh, and that part of the barony of Strabane Upper consisting of the townlands of Aghalane, Ballynasollus, Bradkeel, Carnargan, Corickmore, Craigatuke, Cruckaclady, Dergbrough, Eden Back, Eden Fore, Eden Mill, Glencoppogagh, Glenga, Glashygolgan, Landahussy Lower, Landahussy Upper, Learden Lower, Learden Upper, Letterbrat, Lislea North, Lislea South, Lisnacreaght, Meenagarragh, Meenagorp, Tullagherin and Tullynadall in the parish of Upper Bodoney.